debragordon/css-pseudo/README.md

   http-server -p 9999
   ```

-4. Then navigate to http://localhost:9999 in your browser to view the css in action.
+4. Then navigate to http://localhost:9999 in your browser to view the css in action

-> TIP: You may want to view in Google Chrome and open the dev tools to view the CSS code.
+> TIP: You may want to view in Google Chrome and open the dev tools to view the CSS code

 ## Contributors
 - [Debra Gordon](http://github.com/debragordon)